Dr. Martin Luther King, Jr. Scholarship

 Requirements

-In addition to submitting the scholarship application, you must submit the following scholarship materials:
+Applicants must submit the following required scholarship materials:

 - A resume of your college honors, awards, achievements, and extracurricular activities.